 This Dessert is as good as a dessert can get.
 It’s chocolatey, gooey, comforting and sophisticated.. all at the same time.
 Looking for something healthier??
 No problem, i got that covered here too!
 With not even an ounce of guilt, this Dessert is sure a winner for diabetes patients and others alike.
 What’s more – it’s vegan and gluten free !
 Presenting Cinnamon scented oats tart with dark chocolate ganache

-When I started thinking of a suitable name for this Dessert Dish, I could not come up with a fancy shmacy name.
-So, I decided to go the route of “simple is sexy” and picked up all the awesome features of this dessert and combined them.
-This dessert is a burst of flavours.
-The dark chocolate in combination with a kick of cinnamon brings out a sophisticated flavour profile in this dish.
+This dessert is a burst of flavors.
+The dark chocolate in combination with a kick of cinnamon brings out a sophisticated flavor profile in this oats tart.
 Not only that, the long list of health benefits of dark chocolate, oats and cinnamon makes this dessert “truly irresistible!”.
 Let’s not waste any more time.. coz I am so excited to share this with you all..
 So let’s jump right to the recipe!

 DFT suggests to consume desserts during day time and avoid after dinner.
 Also, since Desserts are generally not recommended for diabetes, make sure you eat dessert once in a while and then compromise for carbs and sugars in your other meals.

 Cinnamon Oats tart with dark chocolate ganache

 Cinnamon scented Oats tart with dark chocolate ganache